 The superstar alignment going down in Golden State is nothing new.
 The Lakers once went out and got a guy named Wilt Chamberlain to come to town, feting him at the Playboy Mansion on recruitment trips.
 So Kevin Durant’s decision follow a long line of these alliances, a famous recent example being LeBron James‘ decision to hit South Beach and join Dwyane Wade and Chris Bosh, winning a couple of titles in the process.

-It's easy to find basketball people this morning who think James can counter Durant's move by bringing his pal Wade to Cleveland, believing that in the so-called "arms race" of the off-season that luring Wade to Ohio is a counter attack against the Warriors MVP stacking.
+It’s easy to find basketball people this morning who think James can counter Durant’s move by bringing his pal Wade to Cleveland, believing that in the so-called “arms race” of the off-season that luring Wade to Ohio is a counter attack against the Warriors MVP stacking.
 But Durant is 27 years old, with presumably his best years ahead of him.
 Wade is 34, still a force and a top NBA player, but not a bet on the future the way Durant is.
 Still Wade played in 74 games for the Heat last year, the most since 2010-11.
 He averaged 30.5 minutes per game.
 Durant played in just 72 Thunder games, averaging 35.8 minutes.
-Wade may not be the long bet that Durant is, but a Cleveland looking to repeat there are few better pieces they could acquire.The BEST SALES on Amazon NOW ]
+Wade may not be the long bet that Durant is, but a Cleveland looking to repeat there are few better pieces they could acquire.Up to 70% off on Hottest Amazon Deals]